Please note, as of August 2012 we are no longer accepting guest posts.

 Thanks for your interest in writing a guest post for Corporette.
 Please note, first and foremost, that we do not allow guest posts from people who are affiliated with a company and writing a post about their company, product, or service unless it’s a paid advertorial.
-If you would like more information on such partnership opportunities, please request a media kit from [email protected] (Pictured: Crap photo of a Lamy Joy pen, originally uploaded to Flickr by vidalia_11.)
-This page was last updated Aug.
-09, 2012.
+If you would like more information on such partnership opportunities, you can see advertising opportunities here.

 If you’d like to submit a guest post for consideration on Corporette, the following is generally what’s entailed:

 - Writing at least 300+ words on a topic that relates to you as a professional woman, particularly regarding fashion and lifestyle advice (juggling a busy work schedule, finding a great suit, etc).
 Please note that your post will only be considered if we haven’t already covered the issue in the past 365 days, so please make sure to check the post archives.
 (For purposes of this rule, I only mean the main posts that appear in the body of the blog, NOT the comments section.)
 According to a recent survey, our primary readers are women in the beginning of their careers (ages 23-36, working in their career for 0-8 years), many of whom are married or in a relationship, who have no children.
 A little more than half of our readers have a JD or are in the midst of attaining one.
 While we welcome posts from people outside this demographic (e.g., students, men, people who are more senior level), it would be great if your post could be primarily aimed at this demographic.

 - Finding at least one picture to illustrate the piece, either by suggesting a picture of a product for sale on the Internet, using a photo licensed under the Creative Commons (e.g., search Flickr for a topic then click “Advanced” and scroll to bottom and limit results to only those licensed under the CC), or a photo taken by you.